LeonorPDX/LeonorPDX.github.io/_posts/2020-07-14-devise_omniauth_and_rails.markdown

 ### Add Devise

-According to the Devise gem REAME:
+According to the Devise gem README:
 > Devise is a flexible authentication solution for Rails based on Warden.
 It:
 > * Is Rack based;
 > * Is a complete MVC solution based on Rails engines;